VirtoCommerce/vc-module-bulk-actions/README.md

 ## How to register your custom bulk actions module:

-For the beginning you should implement following interfaces:
+For the beginning you should implement the following interfaces:

 **IDataSourceFactory**, **IBulkActionFactory**

-Eg let these ones be called: CustomDataSourceFactory, CustomBulkActionFactory.
+Let's name them for instance: CustomDataSourceFactory, CustomBulkActionFactory.

-Then, these implementations should be registered in IoC Unity container like that:
+Then, these implementations should be registered in IoC Unity container as follows:

 `_container.RegisterType<IDataSourceFactory, CustomDataSourceFactory>();`